vlopezalvarez/draft-ovmd-netmod-dmanm/draft-ogondio-opsawg-device-models.md

 --- abstract

-This document defines guidelines for a data model structure to reuse device models in the North-Bound Interface of the SDN controllers.
-The aim is to facilitate the reutilization of the device models in network scenarios.
+This document establishes guidelines for structuring a data model to facilitate the reuse of device models within the North-Bound Interface of SDN controllers.
+The objective is to enhance the reutilization of device models in various network scenarios.

 --- middle

 # Introduction

-Network operators require an effective management and configuration of network elements across their infrastructure.
-By implementing network-wide management and configuration practices, operators gain centralized control and visibility over their network elements, enabling them to streamline operations, monitor performance, and quickly respond to network events.
-Moreover, network-wide management allows for the enforcement of standardized policies and configurations, ensuring consistent behavior and reducing the risk of errors or misconfigurations that can lead to service disruptions.
-Additionally, it enables operators to implement proactive measures, such as performance optimization, load balancing, and security policies, across the entire network, fostering a more secure and efficient infrastructure.
+Network operators need to efficiently manage and configure network elements throughout their infrastructure.
+By implementing network-wide management and configuration practices, operators can achieve centralized control and visibility over their network elements.
+This enables them to streamline operations, monitor performance, and promptly respond to network events.
+Moreover, network-wide management facilitates the enforcement of standardized policies and configurations, ensuring consistent behavior and minimizing the risk of errors or misconfigurations that may result in service disruptions.
+Additionally, it enables operators to implement proactive actions, such as performance optimization, load balancing, and security policies across the entire network, fostering a more secure and efficient infrastructure.

-The availability of reusing device models play a crucial role in network management.
-Multiple organizations within the operator, such as network engineering, operations, and planning teams, can benefit from accessing these device models.
+The ability of reusing device models play a crucial role in network management.
+Multiple teams within the operator, such as network engineering, operations, and planning, can benefit from accessing these device models.
 These models serve as a common language for understanding and configuring network elements, ensuring consistency and interoperability across different teams and systems.
-Using the models from different teams is a key requirement for network operators.
+The utilization of models from various teams is a key requirement for network operators.

-The Internet Engineering Task Force (IETF) has made significant strides in defining device models to manage network element capabilities.
+The Internet Engineering Task Force (IETF) has made remarkable progress in defining device models to manage network element capabilities.
 These device models, often represented using YANG data modeling language, provide a structured, standardized approach to configure, monitor, and manage various network devices and their features.
 By leveraging YANG models, network operators can effectively manage the network element functionalities.
-These models not only simplify network management but also promote interoperability between different vendors and platforms, fostering a more efficient and robust networking ecosystem.
+These models not only streamline network management but also promote interoperability between different vendors and platforms, fostering a more efficient and robust networking ecosystem.

 Some examples of these network models are:

 * ietf-routing-policy {{!RFC8349}}: This YANG model defines a generic data model for managing routing policies that can be applied to various routing protocols.
 The model provides a framework for creating, modifying, and applying routing policies, which allows defining how routes are selected, filtered, and modified.
-The ietf-routing-policy model covers features like policy definition, policy attachment, route filters, and route actions.
+The "ietf-routing-policy" model covers features like policy definition, policy attachment, route filters, and route actions.

 * ietf-bgp-policy {{!I-D.ietf-idr-bgp-model}}: This YANG model defines a data model for the Border Gateway Protocol (BGP).
-The ietf-bgp-policy model is designed to configure and manage BGP routers and sessions, as well as provide a representation of BGP operational state data.
+The "ietf-bgp-policy" model is designed to configure and manage BGP routers and sessions, as well as provide a representation of BGP operational state data.
 The model covers BGP-specific features such as peer configuration, address families, route filters, and route actions.
-The model is intended to work alongside the ietf-routing-policy model to manage BGP routing policies.
+The model is intended to work alongside the "ietf-routing-policy" model to manage BGP routing policies.

 * ietf-access-list {{!RFC8519}}: This YANG model provides a data model for configuring and managing network access control lists (ACLs).
 This model provides a generic structure for representing ACLs, along with the ability to define rules for permitting, denying, or assigning a specific action to matching packets.

 Software-Defined Networking (SDN) controllers facilitate seamless communication and coordination between high-level management systems and the underlying network infrastructure.
 This arrangement enables efficient translation of network-wide policies and objectives, defined by the Operations Support Systems (OSS), into granular, device-specific configurations and commands for the network elements.
 A similar concept applies for orchestration scenarios like in network slicing.
-Consequently, SDN controllers are typically placed as intermidiate entities between the OSS and the network elements. {{SDNsce}} represents this scenario.
+Consequently, SDN controllers are typically placed as intermediate entities between the OSS and the network elements. {{SDNsce}} represents this scenario, where the SDN controller exposes its North-Bound Interface (NBI) to the OSS or orchestration layer.

 ~~~~
         +-----+  +------+